-Students are required to submit syllabi for all special topics courses for review by the IAS Faculty Committee
+\Students are required to submit syllabi for all special topics courses for review by the IAS Faculty Committee

-I. National Politics, International Institutions and World Order
+I. National Politics.
+International Institutions and World Order

-Note: Students must choose 2 of these courses: PACS 149, PACS 135, PACS 119.
-If students select PACS 135 or PACS 119 (special topics courses), the course must bear explicit and significant relevance to topics covered in the concentration.
+Note: Students must choose at least one of these courses: PACS 130/GLOBAL 172 or PACS 135.
+If students select PACS 135, the course must bear explicit and significant relevance to topics covered in the concentration.

-ASIANST 150 Special Topics
+\ASIANST 150 Special Topics